-Looking to get better yields from your autoflower garden?
-These tips will help you get the most out of your autos, but remember, good genetics are the very first step!
-Keep reading this quick guide to bigger yields from autoflower cannabis.
+Are you looking to get better yields from your autoflower garden?
+These tips will help you get the most out of your autos, but remember; good genetics is the first step!
+Keep reading this quick autoflower guide and learn how to get bigger yields from autoflowers and ruderalis cannabis plants

 Autoflowering strains have greatly improved over the years.
 Achieving bigger autoflower yields is no longer something that should be doubted.
 Respectable yields from autoflower strains should be expected if you follow the basic principles outlined in this simple guide to increase autoflower yields.